Fukuchiyama is a peaceful, old castle town located in the north west of Kyoto Prefecture, in the Tamba area, just over an hour by train from Kyoto.

-There are both express and local trains to Fukuchiyama from Kyoto Station on the San'in Main Line via Nijo Station, Sonobe and on to Kinosaki Onsen.
-Journey time is around 70 minutes.
+There are both express and local trains to Fukuchiyama Station from Kyoto Station on the San'in Main Line via Nijo Station, Sonobe and on to Kinosaki Onsen.
+Journey time is around 75-80 minutes to Fukuchiyama from Kyoto.
 There are also connections to Osaka on the Fukuchiyama Line via Amagasaki, Takarazuka and Sanda.

 There are also connecting trains from Fukuchiyama to Aminohashidate on the Japan Sea coast.